lostintangent/node-azure/README.md

     *Note: This may take a minute to first load your app, since App Service has to pull your Docker image from DockerHub and then start it up.*

+Yay!
+We just deployed our app.
+However, the spinning icon indicates that the app can't connect to the database, which makes sense because we were using a local instance of MongoDB during devleopment, which obviously isn't reachable from within the Azure datacenters.
+Fortunately, since we updated the app to accept the connection string via an environment variable, we just need to spin up a MongoDB server and re-configure the App Service instance to reference it.

 ## Using DocumentDB

+While we could setup a MongoDB server, or replica set, and manage that infrastructure ourselves, Azure provides another solution called DocumentDB.
+DocumentDB is a fully-managed, NoSQL database, which provides a MongoDB-compatibility layer.
+This means that you can point an existing MEAN app at it, without needing to change anything but the connection string!
+Let's take a look at how using it looks, using the Azure portal this time, instead of the CLI.

 1. Go to portal.azure.com and log into the same account you were using in the CLI.